ZcashFoundation/frost/rfcs/0001-messages.md

 }
 ```

 And we implement where needed.
-For example, in the header sender and receiver can't be the same:
+For example, in the header, sender and receiver can't be the same:

 ```rust
 impl Validate for Header {